Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Padres

 Padres Pitching Rankings

-- The Padres have a 3.85 team ERA that ranks sixth among all MLB pitching staffs.
+- The Padres have the sixth-ranked team ERA among all MLB pitching staffs (3.82).

-- Padres pitchers combine to surrender 137 total home runs at a rate of 1.1 per game (to rank 11th in the league).
+- Padres pitchers combine to allow 137 home runs (1.1 per game), the 10th-fewest in the league.

-- Lugo makes the start for the Padres, his 19th of the season.
-He is 4-6 with a 4.16 ERA and 94 strikeouts through 97 1/3 innings pitched.
+- Waldron will make his first start of the season for the Padres.

-- His last time out was on Sunday against the Arizona Diamondbacks, when the righty threw five innings, surrendering two earned runs while giving up six hits.
+- The 26-year-old right-hander makes his season debut and pitches for the first time in more than a year.

 © 2023 Data Skrive.
 All rights reserved.